leedanieluk/SimpleStockMarket/README.md

 * better documentation

 Additional notes:
+* `TradeSubscriber` contains most of the 'business logic'
 * Trades are published randomly every 1 to 4 seconds
 * The system shutdowns in around 60 seconds after starting (arbitrarily)